-‘Days Of Our Lives’ Spoilers: Weekly Preview Shows Ben & Ciara Getting Hot & Heavy
+‘Days Of Our Lives’ Spoilers: Weekly Preview Shows Ben And Ciara Getting Hot And Heavy

 According to Soap Dirt, the latest Days of Our Lives weekly preview reveals that Ben and Ciara are going to be getting hot and heavy in some of their steamiest scenes yet.

 In the preview, fans can see Ben in the hospital and Ciara is there to visit him.

 “I am going to give you a sponge bath,” she tells him as she walks up to him with a tub of water and a cloth.

 In the scene, Ciara is wearing a pair of dark denim jeans and a tight fitting brown crop top, which shows off her flat tummy and hugs her curves.
-Ben is shirtless and showing off her muscular arms and toned abs.
+Ben is shirtless and showing off his muscular arms and toned abs.

 Ciara is seen scrubbing Ben’s chiseled chest as he seems to be enjoying himself very much.

 “So you don’t want me to stop?” she asks as she presses her face next to his and smiles.

 It seems that Ciara will stop at nothing to get the man that she wants.
 As Days of Our Lives fans will remember, Ben dumped Ciara, telling her that it was in her best interest that they no longer be together.

-Ben revealed that he no longer trusted himself around Ciara after he lashed out at his sister, Jordan Ridgeway (Chrishell Hartley) and nearly killed her.
+Ben revealed that he no longer trusted himself around Ciara after he lashed out at his sister, Jordan Ridgeway (Chrishell Hartley), and nearly killed her.
 Although Ciara has claimed that she’s not scared of Ben harming her, he wants to play it safe, but she’s not making it easy for him.

 Ciara has already showed up at the DiMera mansion, where Ben works for Stefan DiMera, and tried to seduce him, and now it looks like she’ll do much of the same in the hospital.